prateekgehlot09/open-real-estate-intelligence/roadmap.md

 ---

 > Roadmap priorities are driven by contributor demand and Titan Crest's active market coverage.
-> To discuss partnership, data integration, or institutional access, open an issue or contact via GitHub.
+> To discuss partnership, data integration, or institutional access, open an issue on GitHub.